mkrainij-sugarcrm/laravel-bean/README.md

 ## Production configuration

 Laravel-bean communicates with SugarCRM via the API rather than through a direct database connection.
 We find this to be cleaner and safer in general.
-For that to work you need to configure a single file:  `app/config/packages/sugarcrm/bean/config.php`:
+For that to work you need to configure a single file:  `app/config/packages/sugarcrm/bean/config.php` :
 ```
+<?php
 return array(
     /**
      * Populate the "api" array as follows: